-The Parole Board may then consider this achievement at the offender’s next Parole Board reappearance.
-In the case of any other eligible offender serving a determinate sentence, or an indeterminate sentence whose maximum expiration is not life, such offenders may qualify for LCTA Conditional Release six months before the regular Conditional Release date.
+The Parole Board may then consider this achievement at the individual's next Parole Board reappearance.
+In the case of any other eligible individual serving a determinate sentence, or an indeterminate sentence whose maximum expiration is not life, such individuals may qualify for LCTA Conditional Release six months before the regular Conditional Release date.

-In order to earn LCTA, eligible offenders must have completed one of the 12 significant program accomplishments listed below during their current term of incarceration.
+In order to earn LCTA, eligible individuals must have completed one of the 12 significant program accomplishments listed below during their current term of incarceration.

 - A minimum of two years of successful participation in college programming.